Exposition Universelle (1900): The Globe Céleste

 The Globe Céleste was an immense globe-shaped planetarium which offered a presentation on the night sky.
 The globe, designed by Napoléon de Tédesco, was 45 m in diameter, and the blue and gold exterior was painted with the constellations and the signs of the zodiac.
 It was placed atop a masonry support 18 m high, supported by four columns.
 A flower garden on the support surrounded the globe.
 Spectators seated in armchairs inside watched a presentation on the stars and planets projected overhead.

-The sphere was the scene of a fatal accident on 29 April 1900 when one of access ramps, hastily made of a newly introduced material, reinforced concrete, collapsed onto the street below, killing nine people.
+The sphere was the scene of a fatal accident on 29 April 1900 when one of its access ramps, hastily made of a newly introduced material, reinforced concrete, collapsed onto the street below, killing nine people.
 Following the accident the French government established the first regulations for the use of reinforced concrete.